palash25/awesome-campus-ambassadors/README.md

 <h5 align="center"><a href="https://github.com/palash25">Check out the rest of my projects.
 If you like them then follow me on Github.</a></h5>
 <br>

+# Note
+I am no longer maintaining this list, feel free to fork it and start your own.

 # What is this?
 Carefully curated list of various organizations (working in the domain of computer science) that offer campus ambassador positions to grads/undergrads.